olizzh0105/review-data-source-analysis/assessment.md

 The main limitation is that Google's official developer tools are primarily designed for applications managed by the developer rather than unrestricted public review collection.

-Therefore, Google Play appears to be a strong candidate for the initial ingestion workflow.
-The practical testing conducted in this assessment supports this conclusion, as Google Play showed relatively consistent page retrieval and was the only tested platform from which candidate individual review text was successfully extracted using the lightweight approach.
+Initial practical testing was encouraging.
+The representative Google Play page was retrieved relatively consistently, and three candidate individual review blocks were successfully identified using a lightweight `requests` and `BeautifulSoup` approach.

+Apple App Store also demonstrated successful lightweight review extraction, so extraction feasibility alone does not clearly distinguish the two app platforms.
+Google Play remains the stronger initial candidate primarily because of its richer technical metadata and broader downstream product-analysis potential.

-Additional testing across multiple applications would still be needed before treating the approach as production-ready.
+Additional testing across multiple applications and larger review volumes would still be required before treating the approach as production-ready.

 ## 6. Apple App Store